 If you’re a beginner and do these things, you’ll be setting yourself up for a great career as a tattoo artist.
 And while this article can get you started, it is only an overview that just scratches the surface of all the things you need to know to go pro.

 If you want to go all the way and become a professional tattoo artist, travel the world, and make income doing what you love, then you need to move beyond the basics.
-Learning advanced design and tattooing techniques is what will set you up for success
+Learning advanced tattoo drawing, digital design, and professional tattooing techniques is what will set you up for success.